sid-rl/deepagents-rl/docs_reviewer/example_docs_review_report.md

 console.log(fibonacci(10)); // 55
 ```

-## Summary
+### Summary
-The code is **syntactically correct and functionally accurate** but uses an inefficient algorithm.
-For production use or larger inputs, consider using memoization or an iterative approach to improve performance from O(2^n) to O(n).
+The code is **syntactically correct and functionally accurate** but could benefit from performance optimizations and input validation for production use.
+No imports or external dependencies are required for this basic implementation.

 ---